xenophonlabs/crvUSDrisk/README.md

 # Setup

 We use a simple python `venv` for package management.
-Due to a minor dependency conflict between the [curvesim](https://github.com/curveresearch/curvesim/tree/main) and [crvusdsim](https://github.com/0xreviews/crvusdsim) versions we are using, please follow the below steps for setup:

 ```
 python3 -m venv venv
 source venv/bin/activate
 python3 -m pip install --upgrade pip
-grep -v 'crvusdsim' requirements.txt > temp_requirements.txt
-python3 -m pip install -r temp_requirements.txt
+python3 -m pip install -r requirements.txt
-python3 -m pip install git+https://github.com/Tcintra/crvusdsim@main --no-deps
-rm temp_requirements.txt
 ```

 Only Python3.11 is guaranteed support.

-*We are working on replacing these dependencies with stable releases.*
+Notice that the requirements point to a fork of `crvusdsim`. *We are working on replacing this dependency with stable release.*

 # Usage